 It is very easy to make Aam Panna.
 Boil whole raw mangoes with peel to soften the pulp, and then cook the pulp in sugar/gur(jaggery) and mint leaves with roasted cumin seeds, saunf (fennel) and black salt to enhance the flavor.
-I make a concentrate of Amm Panna that stays good for 10-15 days in the refrigerator.
+I make a concentrate of Aam Panna that stays good for 10-15 days in the refrigerator.
 The amount of sugar added to it depends on the tartness of mango pulp.
 Adjust as per your requirement.
 Just add it to a glass of chilled water and few ice cubes(if you want) and enjoy the sweet and tangy drink that will energize and refresh your senses!!

 - Sugar– 300/ 1.5 cups

 - Roasted Cumin– 2 Tsp

 - Black Salt– as per taste

 - Fennel Seeds–½ Tsp

 - Lemon Juice–2 Tbsp

-Wash nicely raw mangoes and put in a pan filled with water to boil.
+- Wash nicely raw mangoes and put in a pan filled with water to boil.
 You will see 1 big mango in pictures, as I got large size mangoes from the store(that’s what they had!!), each one weighed around 500g.
 It will take around 30-40 minutes for the pulp to soften.
 The skin will lose its green color and get a light yellow color once the pulp softens.
 You can also use a pressure cooker to cook mango.
 It will shorten the cooking time.
 Check after 2 whistles if the mangoes are cooked.

 - Take out the mango from water, and when it is cool enough to handle peel of the skin and take out the pulp in a bowl.

-Transfer the pulp to a pan, add sugar*, mint leaves and saunf (fennel seeds) and black pepper, kala namak (black salt) and cook on medium flame for another 10-15 minutes.
+- Transfer the pulp to a pan, add sugar*, mint leaves and saunf (fennel seeds) and black pepper, kala namak (black salt) and cook on medium flame for another 10-15 minutes.
 Add lemon juice, mix well and switch off the flame.

-Add roasted and crushed cumin seeds.
+- Add roasted and crushed cumin seeds.

-Blend the mixture in a blender or you can use hand blender also.
+- Blend the mixture in a blender or you can use hand blender also.

-Let it cool down completely and store in a glass bottle.
+- Let it cool down completely and store in a glass bottle.
 Refrigerate it.

 *Jaggery can also be added in place of sugar the color of the drink will be different.

-Take a 3/4 part water and 1/4 part Amm Panna, or adjust the amount of Aam Panna as per your taste.
+Take a 3/4 part water and 1/4 part Aam Panna, or adjust the amount of Aam Panna as per your taste.
 Add some ice cubes and you can add few fresh crushed mint leaves in it.

 So before Raw Mangoes disappear from stores and grab some, make and relish this yummy Indian Summer cooler!!